sendgrid/docs/source/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.md

 {% anchor h3 %} Date formatting {% endanchor h3 %}

-Make sure that your dates are properly formatted in your CSV.
-If you created your CSV with Excel, you may need to force the date format before exporting to CSV.
-The date format needs to be one of the following: `MM/DD/YYYY, MM/D/YYYY, M/D/YYYY, or M/DD/YYYY`
+Properly format any dates in your CSV.
+If you created your CSV with Excel and it is not displaying properly, force the date format before exporting to CSV.
+Use one of the following date formats: `MM/DD/YYYY, MM/D/YYYY, M/D/YYYY, or M/DD/YYYY`

 {% anchor h3 %} Custom fields in your CSV but not your account {% endanchor h3 %}